Kentucky common beer: History

 Before modern refrigeration, most breweries depended on ice cut the previous winter for producing beer.
 The Louisville area usually did not have the weather conditions to produce enough ice for this.
 With an influx of European immigrants into Louisville during the mid 19th century, there was an increased demand for beer in the area.
 Common beer was fermented at higher temperatures like an ale, but was aged for a very short period of time if at all before being consumed, thus eliminating any need to keep it cool.
 (Compare California common beer or "steam beer", which has similar origins due to the lack of refrigeration.)
 This kept overhead costs down and made it inexpensive to purchase, so it was very popular among working-class people.
-Assumptions that Kentucky Common was a sour beer are based on the description of the style written in 1906 however, based on brewing records, the mash lengths and hopping rates would have made sour mashing impossible as Lactobascillus delbruekii and Lactobascillus hordei used in sour mashing are both hop sensitive, lacking the HorA gene.
-Nonetheless, in the same work, the bacteria identified in the beer was identified as “rod shaped”, which would indicate Lactobascillus, but it would more likely have been Lactobacillus plantarum, which is hop tolerant and inhabits contaminated cooperage.
+Assumptions that Kentucky Common was a sour beer are based on the description of the style written in 1906 however, based on brewing records, the mash lengths and hopping rates would have made sour mashing impossible as Lactobacillus delbruekii and Lactobacillus hordei used in sour mashing are both hop sensitive, lacking the HorA gene.
+Nonetheless, in the same work, the bacteria identified in the beer was identified as “rod shaped”, which would indicate Lactobacillus, but it would more likely have been Lactobacillus plantarum, which is hop tolerant and inhabits contaminated cooperage.
 The slight souring would have been incidental, even if widespread, and not a defining feature of the style.